flyinglightspeck/Swarical/AWS_README.md

 Choose one of the instances as the primary instance.

 Set the private IP address of the primary instance as the `SERVER_ADDRESS` in `constants.py`.
+Set the `PLATFORM` to 'aws'.

 In `aws_vars.sh`, set `N` to the number of total instances you have.
 Set the `KEY_PATH` as the path to the AWS key pair on your machine.
 List the private IP addresses of all the instances in `HOSTNAMES`; the primary should be the first.